Squeezle42/GroundhogDay/IMPLEMENTATION_PLAN.md

 A detailed breakdown of development phases and tasks for the Time Loop game project.

+## License

+This project is licensed under the GNU General Public License v3.0 (GPLv3), a copyleft license that ensures the software and all derivative works remain free and open source.

 ### Core Game Systems

 * **Time Loop Mechanic:** Central gameplay system where the day repeats